Amazon unveils its first smart TVs – coming in October starting at $ 370

-Until now, Amazon has only produced set-top boxes and key fobs, and has partnered with manufacturers like Toshiba and Insignia who have used the Amazon Fire TV platform in their TVs.
+Until now, Amazon has only produced set-top boxes and key fobs, and has partnered with manufacturers like Toshiba and Insignia to use the Amazon Fire TV platform on their TVs.
 Google and Roku also use a similar business model.

 Now Amazon has its own TVs.
 The company said building its own devices allowed it to better integrate its Fire TV software with the Alexa voice assistant.
 The move also gives Amazon the ability to self-regulate the pricing of branded TVs, which gives it the opportunity to deal a serious blow to competitors.